 28 Days Later closes with the revelation that the Rage virus didn't spread beyond Great Britain and the rest of the world is OK, but one is left wondering what effect the gruesome death of tens of millions of people, plus the full abandonment of one of the world's greatest economic and military powers (and a nuclear state to boot), would have on the global economy and political-military status quo.
 The picture gets grimmer in 28 Weeks Later, which ends with the infection crossing the English Channel into France.

-In X2: X-Men United, the eponymous X-Men team with the Brotherhood of Mutants to stop William Stryker from using a Doomsday Device that would cause the death of every mutant in the world.
+William Stryker uses a Doomsday Device that would cause the death of every mutant in the world.
 Magneto, the only one outfitted with a protective helmet, stopped the device half way and turned it against humans.
-The film doesn't dwell on it much after the device is fully shut down, but think on this: everyone on earth suffered seizures, first a tiny minority all at once then the rest of the population all at once, within a few minutes.
+Everyone on earth suffered seizures, first a tiny minority all at once then the rest of the population all at once, within a few minutes.
 Commuters, pilots, swimmers, skydivers, people with heart conditions, everyone in a hospital... at least thousands of people must have died.
-The third movie not only ignores these events, they actually suggest that the relations between humans and mutants somehow got better!
+The third movie not only ignores these events, they suggest that the relations between humans and mutants somehow got better!
 Plus, even if no one died, every mutant in the world just had painful, highly visible seizures in front of their normal human neighbors, and in turn was perfectly fine when every human had them.
 If Mystique's small scale Superpower Meltdown is any indication, some of them will also have very noticeably blown their cover and taken all ambiguity out of existence, and made themselves even bigger targets for hate crimes.